igorrCarvalho/igorrCarvalho/README.md

 <div>
   <p>
     I'm from Belo Horizonte, Brazil.
-I'm a software developer currently working at Logspace.
+I'm a fullstack software developer currently working at Logspace.
 I'm learning more about C#, Python and Django.
 My favorite code language is Python until now.
   </p>
 </div>